Insurer shares could gain if Medicare cuts less than proposed

-March 27 Reuters) - Planned cuts in U.S. government payments for private Medicare Advantage insurance may not be as severe as first proposed, a prospect that could boost the shares of insurers such as Humana Inc and UnitedHealth Group Inc .
+March 27 Reuters) - Planned cuts in U.S. government payments for private Medicare Advantage insurance may not be as severe as first proposed, a prospect that could boost the shares of insurers such as Humana Inc (HUM.N) and UnitedHealth Group Inc (UNH.N).

 The government is expected to announce on Monday final details about the proposed rates for the private health insurance program for seniors and the disabled which has 14 million members.